 <Bitbucket Server installation directory>

 - Migrate your H2 database to MvStore format.
-For detailed instructions, see Migrate H2 database to the MvStore format.
+For detailed instructions, see Migrate H2 database from 1.3 to 1.4.

 - Start Bitbucket manually.

 See the page Start and stop Bitbucket for more detailed instructions, including how to manually start Bitbucket.